 - The claimant has already claimed the annual maximum allowable for a specific benefit or, in some cases, an overall plan maximum

 - The benefit (vision, for example) was claimed before its anniversary date.

 Plans can have one of two anniversary dates.
-Most (which I prefer) will have a January 1 date for when maximums or deductibles renew.
+Most will have a January 1 date for when maximums or deductibles renew.
 This is the easiest to track.
 Some, however, set that date as the anniversary of when the plan became effective.
 If the plan began in October then the maximums and deductibles would reset each October.
 Employees should make sure of that date – timing can make a huge difference.

 Some benefits, such as Vision, audio and, sometimes, orthotic inserts, will renew after a specified period.
 Vision, for example, is generally every 24 months.
 That means that a claim cannot be submitted any sooner than 24 months from the previous claim.